-Neurofeedback involves consistency and it cannot be “fixed” overnight.
-Similar to working out a muscle, your muscle can’t just grow bigger overnight and one has to do two to three sessions a week, over time, in order for the brain to learn and sustain the changes.
-Over a series of sessions, normally no less than twenty, negative symptoms and behaviors begin to decline and changes in stress levels, behavior, and attention occur.
+Neurofeedback involves consistency, and it cannot be “fixed” overnight.
+Like working out a muscle, your muscle can’t grow bigger overnight, and one has to do two to three sessions a week over time for the brain to learn and sustain the changes.
+Over a series of sessions, normally no less than twenty, negative symptoms and behaviors begin to decline, and changes in stress levels, behavior, and attention occur.

 Does my Child Need Neurofeedback?

 Every child can benefit from neurofeedback, especially those with attentional, learning, and behavioral symptoms that interfere with their ability to learn, focus, and interact with others.
 Neurofeedback is used for various conditions, and I use it for everything from ADHD, anxiety, PANS/PANDAS, OCD, and many other conditions.